The Process and How It Works

 5. a situation that requires either a high speed response or pursuit on foot or in a vehicle.

-Also not included under this definition are deaths attributed to voluntary alcohol or controlled substance abuse, deaths caused by the intentional misconduct of the officer, deaths caused by the officer’s intention to bring about his or her own death and deaths attributed to an officer performing his or her duty in a grossly negligent manner at time of death.
+Also not included under this definition are deaths attributed to voluntary alcohol or controlled substance abuse, deaths caused by the intentional misconduct of the officer, and deaths attributed to an officer performing his or her duty in a grossly negligent manner at time of death.

 An officer shall be included if a department states that the officer died in the line of duty and there is no information to believe otherwise.
-The Memorial Fund Research staff shall exhaust all possible means available to verify an officer’s eligibility status, and the correct spelling of the name.
+NLEOMF Research staff shall exhaust all possible means available to verify an officer’s eligibility status.
+NLEOMF will confirm the correct spelling of each officer’s name.
 Efforts will include having the name verified by the law enforcement agency of record and a surviving family member.